jkin0/ale/README.md

 # ale

-Cross-platform zero-dependency build tool in C.
+Cross-platform zero-dependency build tool in pure C.

 ## About